How to go about performing Internal Audits, how often they should be scheduled, and how they fit in with External Audits.

 At the next audit, the auditor will verify that the corrective actions taken were effective in bringing the management system into compliance.

-Have a look at the auditing process using Toolbox.
+Have a look at how internal audits are managed using Quality Systems Toolbox.